Random Reshuffling with Momentum: Complexity Bounds and Last-iterate Convergence

 \item If, in addition, \ref{S1} is satisfied, then for all $1\leq k \leq T$, we have

 \end{enumerate} \end{proposition}

-The proof of \Cref{prop:approximate descent} requires several preparatory steps and is presented in detail in \Cref{sec:key-lemmas,subsec:proof approximate descent}.
+\begin{proof}[Proof sketch.]
+The proof of \Cref{prop:approximate descent} relies on several preparatory estimates derived in \Cref{sec:key-lemmas}, and the full proof is presented in \Cref{subsec:proof approximate descent}.
 We now briefly sketch some of the core ideas.
 Using the Lipschitz continuity of $\nabla f$ and algorithmic bounds, we can show:

 where $p_1,p_2,q_1,q_2,q_3 >0$ are suitable constants (cf.\ \Cref{lemma:sum y-z} and \Cref{subsec:proof approximate descent}).
 Furthermore, it is possible to derive a recursive bound for the error term $\|x^k-z^k\|^2$: